-Before we start automation testing vs manual testing, we should know what is testing?
+Before we start automation testing vs manual testing, we should know what software testing is.

 Firstly, what is Testing?
-Testing is a process through which one can evaluate a system to find out whether it fulfils the specific requirements or not.
+Testing is a process through which one can evaluate a system to find out whether it fulfills the specific requirements or not.

 Testing plays a very vital role in achieving and accessing the quality of the software product or application as it executes the process to identify any gaps, errors, or missing requirements differing from the actual needs.

 There are two types of testing through which software testing can achieve its bar.
 Software testing is categorized into two areas which are Automation testing and Manual Testing.